 This article was originally posted on Encased in Steel on 9th December 2016.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 I think that fencing with a sword and driving a car involve some very similar skills.
 If you drive, then you may recognise some of these similarities.
 Putting some thought into these ideas may help you examine some of the ways you think about fencing, drawn from your experience behind the wheel of a car.